jmdavril/numinosum/README.md

 # Numinosum

-Numinosum is an Ionic app for taking pictures of physical book excerpts and perform OCR on them.
+Numinosum is a mobile app for collecting and organizing book excerpts taken from physical books.
+It allows you to take pictures of book pages, crop the excerpts you are interrested in and perform OCR on them so you don't have to rewrite them by hand.

-It is meant for collecting short book excerpts with your phone without having to rewrite them by hand.

-Built with Ionic 5.
+Built with Ionic 5 in React.
+Uses [react-image-crop](https://github.com/DominicTobias/react-image-crop) and [tesseract.js](https://github.com/naptha/tesseract.js) for OCR.